-Two projects in Georgia state government were named finalists in the State IT Recognition Awards sponsored by the National Association of State Chief Information Officers (NASCIO).
+Two projects in Georgia state government are named finalists in the State IT Recognition Awards sponsored by the National Association of State Chief Information Officers (NASCIO).
 The Department of Agriculture's Mobile Field Data Collection mobile app was one of three finalists in the category of Information Communications Technology Innovations.
 The app was developed to help state inspectors ensure the safety of Georgia's food supply.
 In addition, the Georgia Cyber Center was among three finalists in the category of Cross-boundary Collaboration and Partnerships.
 The center's primary focus is on developing Georgia's cybersecurity workforce.

 GTA receives the Global Excellence in Outsourcing Award from IAOP.
 The international association honored GTA for its Market Test and Rebid strategy, which ensures competitive pricing and technology innovation in the Georgia Enterprise Technology Services (GETS) program.

-GTA’s cybersecurity team assisted Jackson County officials with recovery efforts following a ransomware attack that blocked access to files and information systems.
+GTA’s cybersecurity team assists Jackson County officials with recovery efforts following a ransomware attack that blocked access to files and information systems.
 The team also helped county officials obtain additional third-party assistance to strengthen its cyber defenses.
 A StateScoop news report described GTA’s efforts.

 Georgia’s State CIO and GTA Executive Director Calvin Rhodes was one of eight people nationwide to receive StateScoop’s GoldenGov: State Executive of the Year award.
 The winners were announced at a special reception held May 5 at the mid-year conference of the National Association of State Chief Information Officers.